-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 Mike Schlabach, who drove an hour-and-a-half from La Grange, Texas, to be here, equated it to boxers before a boxing match or men who "talk trash" before a football game.
 "At the end, they come and shake hands," Schlabach said.
 "It's the same thing in politics.
 It's a tough sport.
 You knock the hell out of each other to win, and then walk around and slap each other on the backs."

 The day after Cruz declined to endorse Trump in the summer of 2016, Trump said Cruz may have ruined his chances politically.
 "I don't want his endorsement," Trump said.
-"I have such great— I don't want his endorsement.
+"I have such great — I don't want his endorsement.
 Ted, stay home, relax, enjoy yourself."

 And so, here we are — with Cruz and Trump arm-in-arm, Cruz's conversion to Trump Republican complete.

-"God Bless Texas!"
-Cruz said in his first words when he came on stage Monday night.
+"God Bless Texas!" were Cruz's first words when he came on stage Monday night.
 "And God bless President Donald Trump!"